5 Things I Did to Invest in my Small Biz (When I Was Broke)

 No. 2 - Stock Photo Subscriptions

-I've always had Dollar Stock Photo (now Adobe Stock), and also recently have subscribed to Rosemary Watson's stock photo subscription.
+I've always had a subscription to Adobe Stock Photo, and also recently have subscribed to Rosemary Watson's stock photo subscription.
 Rosemary's unique collection of photos is a great resource to choose from for branding your site, creating social media post graphics, and when you want something that is beautiful and "pinnable!"
 Kate Max Stock is another great option for feminine stock photos!

 I initially used Board Booster, but now that they’re no longer a recommended scheduler for Pinterest, I’ve switched to Tailwind.
 After my free trial was up with Tailwind, I switch to their paid program, which starts at $9.99 per month.
 This has allowed me to set up a schedule pins with their helpful scheduling extension you can add to Google Chrome, and continue to loop my pins with their Smart Loop feature.
 This is super helpful if you'd like your old blog post pins to be consistently pinned and come up fresh in the Pinterest feed.
 You can put this on auto-pilot by spending a little time with it each week.